jos2254119-byte/CIS133DA-L3-Project/README.md

 ## Create A Basic Web Page

 1. Create a new blank HTML5 document.
+If you are using VS Code, click the **New File** button in the Explorer pane next to the name of the assignment.
 0. Save the file to your course lesson folder as **template.html**.
+The file should be saved in the default user directory for GitHub.
+For example, on a Windows computer it should be saved to c:/users/JaneDoe/github-classroom/rsc-cis133DA-in-v12
 0. Using the appropriate tags, create **the four basic HTML elements**.
 0. Insert **a multi-line HTML comment** within the head element of the web page with the following information: Course, Section, and Lesson Number and fill in the information for your course and lesson.
 For example:
    > Course: CIS133DA<br>Section: 99999<br>Lesson: 3